frdedynamics/hvl_robotics_website/_pages/ele306/ELE306-control-custom-robot.md

 </gazebo>
 ```

-We also have to define what joints will be commandeble by `ros2_control`.
+We also have to define what joints will be commandable by `ros2_control`.
 The basic structure of this definition looks like this:
 ```xml
 <ros2_control name="GazeboSystem" type="system">
     <hardware>